Expert Advice for Improving Your Balance

 The first exercise that might pop into your mind is yoga but another form of exercise that should be high on your list is strength training.

-Jessa Mehta, registered yoga teacher and founder of Get it Ohm! helped us out by saying, “Yoga and strength training should both be pillars of everyone’s fitness and are both fantastic for improving and keeping balance.”
-Here’s her recommended mini workout:
+Jessa Mehta, registered yoga teacher and founder of Getting it Ohm! helped us out by saying, “Yoga and strength training should both be pillars of everyone’s fitness and are both fantastic for improving and keeping balance.”
+Here’s her recommended mini-workout:

 Yoga: Tree pose (pictured)

 Don’t fall into the trap of thinking this one’s “easy.”
 You customize the challenge by the placement of your raised leg (anywhere except resting on the other leg’s knee will do!) as well as hand placement.
 At heart’s center, in prayer behind your back, or moving the arms around are all great.
 Make it really tough by practicing closing your eyes.

 A strong core is at the heart of balance.
 Planks can be modified to be on your knees or toes, and side plank gives you an extra balance challenge.

 It’s more important to keep your chest open than to get closer to the floor with this one.
 A yoga block is great to bring the floor closer to you.
 You can also practice against a wall to feel what it’s like to have your standing leg, bum, shoulders (both of them!), and head all aligned as they should be.